 Brown communities must stop.
 We are putting our money where our mouth is, and

 we hope all Emerson College staff, faculty, and students will join us as we raise

 funds for these issues that are critical to our friends, neighbors, and fellow citizens

 Between Juneteenth and Independence Day (now extended to August 1st), we will be accepting donations to

 support disenfranchised and vulnerable populations in Boston.
 All donations will be

 split evenly between these two local charities:

-(Please note this campaign will only contribute to Violence In Boston, if you'd like to donate to the other organization, or both, please visit https://charity.gofundme.com/o/en/campaign/fundraiser-for-families-for-justice-as-healing-by-emerson-college-staff-union-seiu-888)
+(Please note this campaign will only contribute to Families for Justice as Healing, if you'd like to donate to the other organization, or both, please visit https://charity.gofundme.com/o/en/campaign/anti-racism-fundraiser-by-emerson-college-staff-union-chapter-of-seiu-888)